dairedo7/EvoGym/README.md

 To make sure that all types are in check and each component receives the proper data type in their props - interfaces and types were added.

-You can find the page deployed on cloudflare: https://evogym-6c5.pages.dev/ Web Page was used for learning purposes only.
+You can find the page deployed on cloudflare: https://evogym-6c5.pages.dev/ Web Page was created for learning purposes only.